flow-storm/flow-storm-web-plugin/Readme.md

 (require 'flow-storm.plugins.web.all)
 ```

-When you open the FlowStorm UI you should see a new tab like in the picture above.
+When you open the FlowStorm UI you should see a new `Web` tab like in the picture above.

+The plugin needs the recordings of the internals of http-kit and next.jdbc namespaces so your FlowStorm instrumentation should include
+the `org.httpkit` and `next.jdbc` prefixes added to your code prefixes, like `"-Dclojure.storm.instrumentOnlyPrefixes=next.jdbc,org.httpkit,todos,my-web-app-ns"`

 # Usage

+Just record your activity as usual, then head to the Web tab, select the flow you recorded in and click refresh.

+You should see one table per thread, and each table should contain the flow of the requests handled by that thread,
+with the request, followed by your code functions code and any sql statements down to the response.

+Double clicking on any row should take you to that point in time in the code stepper.